 -

-Regulatory compliance (SASO, ASHRAE, MOH)
+Regulatory compliance (SASO, ASHRAE, Ministry of Health guidelines)

 Johnson Controls: Understanding HVAC Component https://www.johnsoncontrols.com/hvac-equipment